gcanti/fp-ts/docs/modules/State.ts.md

 ## evaluate

-Run a computation in the `State` monad, discarding the final state
+Run a computation in the `State` monad, discarding the final state.

 **Signature**